selimslab/selimslab.github.io/_posts/social/work/2019-12-3-interview.md

 “What do you see as the strengths and weaknesses of the current team?”

+which qualities do you admire in your current team?

 “How do product or business decisions get made here?”

 Who do you admire and why